jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 The processing includes reloading the data from the CDC output topics, using S3 Sink Connector to new bucket folder, then re-run the batch processing to create the gold records for consumption by the query engine to serve data to the business intelligence dashboard.
 When the blue data set is ready the query engine uses another location.

 While in real-time processing the concept of blue-green deployment should be limited to the Flink pipeline impacted, as presented in [the pipeline management chapter](./pipeline_mgr.md).

-The following figure presents a steady state of running Flink statements processing data in a source, intermediates, facts tables.
-The raw data comes from Change Data Capture on transactional database or from the event-driven microservice using the [transactional outbox pattern](https://jbcodeforce.github.io/eda-studies/patterns/#transactional-outbox).
-Due to the amount of data ingected in those raw topics, and the fact that historical data needs to be kept for a long period, those topics should be rarely re-created.
+The following figure illustrates a steady state of Flink statements processing data across source, intermediate, and fact tables.
+Raw data originates from Change Data Capture on a transactional database or from event-driven microservices utilizing the [transactional outbox pattern](https://jbcodeforce.github.io/eda-studies/patterns/#transactional-outbox).
+Given the volume of data injected into these raw topics and the necessity of retaining historical data for extended periods, these topics should be rarely re-created.

 <figure markdown="span">
 ![](./images/bg_2_1.drawio.png)